Skip to main content

 The court entered a bidding procedures order on July 15, 2024 that set a bid deadline of August 7 at 5:00 p.m.
 ET, an auction on August 9 at 10:00 a.m.
 ET, and a sale hearing on August 14 at 1:00 p.m.
 ET, with a targeted closing by August 29.
 The order also set a stalking horse supplement deadline of July 24 and established a five-business-day objection period after supplement service.
 Those milestones are stated in the bidding procedures order.

-The stalking horse schedule and objection window created a structured process for competing bids and contract objections.
 The order required the stalking horse supplement to be served by July 24, triggering a five-business-day period to object to bid protections or other proposed sale terms.
 The order also provided that any approved bid protections would be treated as administrative expense claims.
-Those procedural elements set the framework for resolving objections before the auction and sale hearing.

 Business Wire reported that the buyer continued the business as DermTech, LLC, with the laboratory remaining in San Diego and ongoing processing of DermTech Melanoma Test orders after closing.
 The same release described the post-closing operating team as a dedicated group of dermatologists, dermatopathologists, and laboratory and industry professionals, as stated in the sale closing announcement.